WengHebero/magic-8-ball/README.md

 ## 🌟 Features

 - **Realistic 8 Ball Design:** A sleek, modern look that mimics the classic toy.
-- **Interactive Experience:** Shake your phone or move your browser window to reveal a new answer.
 - **Random Responses:** Get a different answer every time, just like the real thing!

 ## 📸 Preview